Julius Caesar (cricketer): Childhood

 He found an influential friend in the Marshall family, proprietors of a local timber merchants.
 Henry Marshall was the first mayor of Godalming in 1836.
 He was also a prominent member of Surrey County Cricket Club, which was formed in 1845, and president of Surrey club from 1856 to 1867.

-In 1848 Caesar first played at the Oval, for Goldalming cricket club against Surrey.
+In 1848 Caesar first played at the Oval, for Godalming cricket club against Surrey.
 Against a mostly professional attack, Caesar made 67 and 46 as Godalming scored 161 and 192 for 5 and dismissed Surrey for 158 before Surrey "gave up".

 In June 1849, 10 weeks after his 19th birthday, and on the recommendation of Alexander Marshall, Caesar played for the second time at the Oval.
 He played for the Players (i.e. professionals) of Surrey XI against the county's gentlemen (i.e. amateurs).
 Caesar played off the front foot, and was an aggressive batsman, and made 30 in his innings, a good score that was the second highest in the match.
 The Players went on to win by 10 wickets, and the Surrey Standard said of Caesar's performance: